Nagi Daifullah: Death

 Daifullah was killed in August 1973 at the age of 24 by Kern County police when one officer beat him in the head with his flashlight and then dragged him so that his head continued hitting the pavement.
 Over 7,000 people attended Daifullah's funeral.
 A display features prominently in the Arab American Museum at Dearborn, Michigan, and the Orange County Democratic group has issued a Social Justice Award in Daifullah's name.
-Yemeni, Nicaraguan, and Chinese janitorial workers in California who were struggling to organize with the Service Employees International Union (SEIU) drew on Nagi Daifalluh's legacy during their campaign.
+Yemeni, Nicaraguan and Chinese janitorial workers in California who were struggling to organize with the Service Employees International Union (SEIU) drew on Daifalluh's legacy during their 2002 campaign.
 Daifalluh was one of the most important Arab trade unionists in the United States.